-- The official state flower, the Saguaro Cactus Blossom.
-The flower blooms in May and June, it blooms in the middle of the night and closes the next day—surviving only about 18 hours for pollination by nocturnal animals like bats and moths.
+- The official state flower is the Saguaro Cactus Blossom.
+The flower blooms in May and June in the middle of the night and closes the next day—surviving only 18 hours for pollination by nocturnal animals like bats and moths.
 The blossom grows on the Saguaro Cactus, which can reach more than 50 feet tall and live for over 200 years.

 - Navajo Indians from Arizona were enlisted to transmit secret communications for the U.S. Marines after the Japanese bombed Pearl Harbor in 1941.
 Known as Navajo Code Talkers, these young men created an oral code the enemy was unable to decipher, fulfilling a crucial role during World War II and saving countless lives.